jimporter/mettle/doc/writing-matchers.md

 ## Starting from scratch

-For particularly complex matchers, `make_matcher` may not provide much value.
+For particularly complex matchers, `basic_matcher` may not provide much value.
 In these cases, you can instead build your own matcher from scratch.
 First, and most importantly, all matchers must inherit from `matcher_tag`.
 This removes any ambiguity between actual matchers and types that just have a similar interface.